The Importance of Your Brand Experience on Social Media

 Sharing your brand’s efforts and consideration for these causes would reveal a more compassionate side to your brand.
 As a result, this adds a human element to your brand personality, influencing a consumer’s neutral perception of a company into a positive one.

-In this digital age where consumers consistently search for information online about a brand’s overall reputation, having these data available online could be the key to winning consumer trust.
+In this digital age, where consumers consistently search for information online about a brand’s overall reputation, having this data available online could be the key to winning consumer trust.
 Having said that, CSR should not be treated as a box to be checked on a list of corporate activities.
 So, rather than starting from scratch in search of a cause to support, brands need to identify the initiatives that they are already doing and expound on them.

 Personalizing Online Experiences 🤹🏻♀️

 By now, we should all know the value of personalization in our strategies, be it for marketing or product, or branding.
-However, personalization doesn’t stop at addressing your customers by their first name.
+However, personalization doesn’t stop at addressing your customers by their first names.
 While this does give a personalized touch, the impact is short-lived and may even seem superficial compared to other strategies further explained below that could seem more thoughtful.

 Despite the rise of e-commerce and independent research conducted by our customers, the consumer journey remains to be high-touch.
 As brands, we need to go where the consumers are and design our tactics around it.
 The key to this is understanding that no business has a single consumer journey so there is no such thing as an “average customer”.
 Thus, building a strategy that focuses on several consumer personas and their corresponding journey is the ideal way to go.

-Personalization is important to consumers and they are willing to share their data for it.
+Personalization is important to consumers, and they are willing to share their data for it.

 So what do personalized online experiences look like?

 To put it simply, it can be advertising on your consumers’ favorite pages, sharing highly relevant content that they care about, or even the configuration of your website.
-Between online chatbots and product recommendation quizzes, there are many artificial-intelligence (AI) tools available that can help you create a personalized experience for your customers.
+Between online chatbots and product recommendation quizzes, there are many artificial intelligence (AI) tools available that can help you create a personalized experience for your customers.